duncanmalashock/elm-music-theory/README.md

 ## Contributing

-**Interested in contributing to this project?** Please take a look at the [CONTRIBUTING.md](https://github.com/duncanmalashock/elm-music-theory/blob/master/CONTRIBUTING.md) file in this repo for ways to do so.
+**Interested in contributing to this project?** Please take a look at the [contributing guidelines](https://github.com/duncanmalashock/elm-music-theory/blob/master/CONTRIBUTING.md) for this repo for ways to do so.

 ## Special thanks